 Just like a human bed, your pet’s bed is where dirt, hair, and saliva build up.
 Not to mention, pet dander, urine and even feces!
 All of this contributes to a musty pet smell that isn’t very pleasant.
 If your pet’s bed isn’t washable and it really reeks…it might be time for a new one.
 We recommend this washable Sustainable Dog Bed that’s durable and washable.
 It allows you to make your own pet bed by stuffing it with material you already have around the house that are no longer serving you, like old clothing, linens, and towels.

 Wash your Pet

 This may seem obvious but it’s worth mentioning.
-Keeping your pet clean and well-groomed can help get rid of dirt and dander building up in your pet’s fur.
+Keeping your pet clean with all natural grooming products can help get rid of dirt and dander building up in your pet’s fur.
 This Bamboo Groom Rotating Pin Comb is great at removing dirt, debris, and loose hair.
 When it comes to washing your pet, this zero waste Natural Dry Shampoo for dogs is great for absorbing excess oils from your dog's fur, leaving their coat smelling fresh and clean.

 Something as simple as letting fresh air perfume the house can make a world of difference.
 It’s a great way to ventilate your place and let fresh air naturally get rid of any lingering odors.
 If you’re worried about insects entering your home, put a window screen in place.
 Air fresheners do the trick if it’s too cold to keep your windows open.
 There are tons of great recipes online for natural DIY air fresheners with essential oils that are pet friendly.
 An air purifier can also help clear bacteria and fungi in the air while a fragrant candle can offset a foul smell.